bionode/bionode-watermill/examples/pipelines/two-mappers/README.md

 Now, in fact **fork** isn't really necessary in the above example, however, the idea is for you to continue on your own after this example.
-For instance you may try to run `samtools faidx`  after the fork, which will render two independent results, one for `bowtie` results and another for `bwa` results.
+For instance you may try to run `samtools`  after the fork, which will render two independent results, one for `bowtie` results and another for `bwa` results.
 The pipeline would look something like this: